menu

 As previously mentioned, there are two rarities: A Rank and S Rank.
 Generally, S Rank characters are stronger than A Rank, but this isn’t always the case.
 Certain Agents pair well together or have certain synergies, so there is reason to use just about any character.

-Agents also have an Attribute and Fighting Style.
+Agents also have an Attribute and Specialty.
 Here’s a quick rundown of each:

 Attributes